 Local governments have promised more than they could afford with generous pension schemes.
 These lucrative vote-buying programs may have appeared to be affordable when they were first promised, but with interest rates still at historic lows and the bond market failing to deliver an income to fund these pensions, politicians are merely kicking the can down the road and burying their heads in the sand.

 This is bad news for the muni bond market because this could spell disaster in the future with a tidal wave of defaults and a tsunami of losses.
-With insolvency not out of the question, cities may wish their only problem was collusion.We value your comments!
-Please weigh in on our comment section below.
+With insolvency not out of the question, cities may wish their only problem was collusion.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com